 While losing a car accident lawsuit is a scary proposition for most people, it is essential not to get too far ahead of yourself.
 Through a thorough investigation of the incident and its damages, legal teams and insurance companies often reach a settlement before trialing a case.
 Similarly, many law firms work on a contingency basis, which means they only accept payment when they get a settlement.

-If you or a loved one was involved in a car accident and are unsure how to proceed, acar accident lawyer can help you.
+If you or a loved one was involved in a car accident and are unsure how to proceed, a Florida car accident lawyer can help you.
 A lawyer with our firm will examine your options and construct a case to reach a settlement on your behalf.
 They will also defend you in a trial if you cannot settle with other parties.

 Taking Action After a Car Accident